 In addition to its Web site and its stunning new physical space at the corner of William and Wall in Manhattan's financial district, the Museum of American Finance publishes a financial history magazine.
-One of this book's authors (Wright) sits on the editorial board.

 1.4 Suggested Reading

 Ayub, Muhammed.
 Understanding Islamic Finance.
 Hoboken, NJ: John Wiley and Sons, 2008.